ZihaoZheng98/DialogueDiscourseParsing/README.md

 ## Paper

-Our paper is now available on [arXiv](https://arxiv.org/abs/1812.00176), and please kindly cite it:
+this paper is now available on [arXiv](https://arxiv.org/abs/1812.00176), and please kindly cite it:

 ```
 @inproceedings{shi2019deep,